T of C

 Wén Wáng yě, hòu fēi yě, dé móu tiān dì,

-King Wen and his queen, their virtues match nature,
+King Wen and his queen, they have virtues that match nature,

 開分萬化之原。